-Lohagarh Fort is located in Bharatpur district of Rajasthan.
-Lohagarh Fort is an important tourist destination of Rajasthan along with Bharatpur.
+Lohagarh Fort is located in the Bharatpur district of Rajasthan.
+Fort of Lohagarh is an important tourist destination of Rajasthan along with Bharatpur.
 The Lohagarh fort is immortalized in history in the name of the invincible fort and its steely fortitude.

 Bharatpur, located in the east of Rajasthan, is called Singhdwar in Rajasthan.
 Bharatpur was a princely state of Jat kings.
 Who was famous for his arrogance and stubbornness.

 The Lohagarh fort was built by Maharaja Suraj Mal of the Jat dynasty of Bharatpur on 19 February 1733.
 Maharaja Suraj Mal is also known as Jato Plato ie Jat of Aflatoon.

 The specialty of the Lohagarh fort is the thick wall of mud around the fort.
 At the time of construction, the first strong fortified stone high wall was built.
 In order to avoid the impact of the bullets of these walls, hundreds of feet wide mud walls were built around these walls, and deep and wide moats were filled with water in them.

 In such a situation, it was difficult to cross the water and climb on the flat wall.
 This is the reason why it was difficult to attack this fort.

 Because the shells fired from the cannon would sink into the mud wall and their fire would cool down.
 Despite firing such a number of such shells, the stone wall of this fort remains intact.
 Hence the enemies could never enter inside this fort.